slejennings/Burrow-Occupant-Chemical-Profiles/README.md

 This repository contains data and code for the analyses in the manuscript “Bird-scented nests as a mechanism for olfactory homing in a burrow nesting seabird”.
 The analyses are organized into an R Project.
 This Read Me file describes the required software and the organization of the R Project and the associated files.

-Author: XXXXX (removed for review)
+Author: Sarah L. Jennings

-Other contributors: XXXXX (removed for review)
+Other contributors: Susan E. Ebeler, Gail L. Patricelli

 Dataset title: Data and code for the article "Bird-scented nests as a mechanism for olfactory homing in a burrow nesting seabird"